 Noted in the Conde Nast’s House & Garden Dictionary of Design & Decoration (1973) as being “integral to the decoration of a room” there’s a lot to be said for this multifunctional, room-transcending piece.

-Fast forward a couple of hundred years from its grand beginnings and you find interior designers doing wonders with the piece in all sorts of spaces.
+Fast forward a couple of hundred years from its grand beginnings and you find interior designers doing wonders with console furniture in all sorts of spaces.
 This one-time decorative piece has proven itself as a multi-faceted must-have for the most design-led of spaces.
-From mini desk in a small-scale office to make-shift buffet in a dining room, these days the humble console fulfils its original purpose and then some.
+From mini desk in a small-scale office to make-shift buffet in a dining room, these days the humble console table fulfils its original purpose and then some.

 Something that the console table was never intended for was as a stylish storage option but that hasn’t stopped it from becoming one.
 Shelved consoles are great pieces to back onto sofas, making use of otherwise wasted space.